-- One (1) Bedroom Unit for up to two (2) people in the household - Two (2) Bedroom Unit for three (3) or more people in the household - Eligibility Requirement: HIV-positive and live in Orange County. - Service Qualification: Have an income below 80% of area median income, show an emergency need for assistance, and do not have enough to pay for rent, mortgage or utilities.
+- One (1) Bedroom Unit for up to two (2) people in the household - Two (2) Bedroom Unit for three (3) or more people in the household - Eligibility Requirement: HIV-positive and live in Orange County. - Service Qualification: Have an income below 80% of area median income, show an emergency need for assistance, and do not have enough to pay for rent, mortgage, or utilities.
+Client cannot be on other Housing Assistance Programs (like Rental Assistance Program (RAP), Housing Choice Vouchers/Section 8, Continuum of Care (CoC), Permanent Supportive Housing, etc.).